 The British Heart Foundation Romford, 79 South Street, Romford RM1 1NL Telephone: 01708 753363

-Haven House Children’s Hospice in Romford doesn’t look like one of the other Romford Charity Shops at all.
-If you look at it for the first time it might give you the impression that it is a rather a retro style boutique clothing shop.
-In reality is not far from it.
-The shop accept donations in all shapes and sizes including furniture but the donors are advised to contact them in advance to check if the furniture they would like to donate will be accepted.
+Haven House Children’s Hospice in Romford doesn’t look like one of the other Romford charity shops at all.
+If you look at it for the first time, it might give you the impression that it is a rather retro-style boutique clothing shop.
+In reality, it is not far from it.
+The shop accepts donations in all shapes and sizes including furniture, but donors are advised to contact them in advance to check if the furniture they would like to donate will be accepted.
 Haven House in Romford is outstanding in many respects.
-The interior of the shop looks like it was signed by a professional interior designer.
+The interior of the shop looks like it was designed by a professional interior designer.
 The staff are well dressed and trendy.
 The shop is illuminated by two large stylish chandeliers.
-As a customer, you will find anything that you expect from the charity shop including menswear, womenswear, very good selection of music on vinyl and CDs.
-Currently, at Haven House, there’s a vacancy for the volunteer delivery person.
-For more information about this lovely charity shop in Romford log onto their website at www.havenhouse.org.uk
+As a customer, you will find anything that you expect from the charity shop including menswear, womenswear, a good selection of music on vinyl and CDs.
+Currently, at Haven House, there’s a vacancy for a volunteer delivery person.
+For more information about this lovely charity shop in Romford, log onto their website at www.havenhouse.org.uk

 Haven House Children’s Hospice Romford 52 South Street, Romford RM1 1RB Telephone: 020 3096 5810

-The British Heart Foundation Home and Fashion in Romford is the largest of all Romford Charity Shops.
-The opening times are from Monday to Saturday from 9:30 a.m. to 5:30 p.m. and on Sunday from 10 a.m. to 4 p.m.
-The shop looks more like a professional furniture store where everything for the household can be found including a good selection of sofas prised between £100 and £250.
-Rugs and carpets available at between £20 and £70.
-Coffee and dining tables between 50 and £200 and armchairs for about £50 each.
+The British Heart Foundation Home and Fashion in Romford is the largest of all Romford charity shops.
+Opening times are from Monday to Saturday from 9:30 a.m. to 5:30 p.m. and Sunday from 10 a.m. to 4 p.m.
+The shop looks more like a specialised furniture store where everything for the household can be found including a good selection of sofas prized between £100 and £250.
+Rugs and carpets are available at prices between £20 and £70.
+Coffee and dining tables between 50 and £200 and armchairs for around £50 each.
 Standing fans are sold for £20, vacuum cleaners for about £20 to £40 and a good selection of vinyl records and CDs.
 Everything seems to be of very good quality.

 You don’t need to have your own van to donate to the British Heart Foundation in Romford.
 All you have to do is to call 0808 250 0030 or log on to https://www.bhf.org.uk/free to arrange collection of your unwanted furniture.
-This is the most comprehensive all Romford Charity Shops.
+This is the most comprehensive all Romford charity shop.
 Check the blog of Romford Plumber for more interesting articles about Romford.

 British Heart Foundation Home and Fashion in Romford, 6 High Street, Romford RM1 1HR, Telephone: 01708 914900